Q&A – Time off for cosmetic surgery

 Elective surgery for purely cosmetic reasons, such as breast enhancement, does raise different issues.
 Employees do not have a statutory right to take the time off for their surgical appointment.
 There is no general right for an employee to take time off for routine medical or dental appointments if they are not unfit for work.
 Unless the employee’s contract contains such a right, any time off for such appointments (whether paid or unpaid) is at the employer’s discretion and the employee could be asked to take annual leave for the surgery.

 However, the recovery time after cosmetic surgery may be classed as time when an employee will be unfit for work if a surgeon or doctor recommends the employee stays away from work for a period of time.
 It could be that an employer and employee agree a combination of annual leave, unpaid leave and sickness absence for elective cosmetic surgery.
-Employers should also bear in mind that case law has established that an employee who is on annual leave and becomes sick during that period of leave should be able to take the ‘lost’ leave at another time (please see our previous update on the case law here).
+Employers should also bear in mind that case law has established that an employee who is on annual leave and becomes sick during that period of leave should normally be able to take the ‘lost’ leave at another time.